Caution Updated:

 Vision & Outcomes

 The Risk Implementation Skills Collective (RISC) project helps local service operators learn about risk and how to manage them.
-Its goal is to help advance The City's overall Risk Maturity.
-It measures risk maturity using the RIMS Risk Maturity model which considers 5 pillars:
+The goal is to help advance The City's overall Risk Maturity.
+It measures risk maturity using the RIMS Risk Maturity model which considers five pillars:

 • Strategy